There aren’t many certainties in life, but this is one of them: You’re going to love Salted Caramel Cracker Bites!

 - I used Nabisco Premium Oyster Crackers for the recipe.
 They are much bigger than the store brands.

 - I highly recommend using vanilla paste instead of extract.
 The flavor and aroma are amazing.
-A couple of brands that I personally use and recommend are Neilsen-Massey and Cambie Confections.
+My preferred brand is Neilsen-Massey.